owj0421/Generative-AI-with-LLMs-Kor/README.md

 # Generative-AI-with-LLMs-Kor
-Korean translation of "Generative AI with Large Language Models" course assignments @ Coursera
+Korean translation of lab works for coursera course on "Generative AI with Large Language Models".